Teaching support from the UK’s largest provider of in-school maths tuition

 12. Extend knowledge or apply knowledge in new contexts.

-14. Let children work within intriguing contexts.
+14. Let children of all age groups work within intriguing contexts.

 16. Devote a part of the classroom to interactive puzzles, problems and posers.